hellensimeo/english-for-designers/03-case-studies/Crafting–a–casestudy.md

 ### A fragmented sport in need of a strong identity

-The need for a complete transformation of the visual style also follows the transformation  of the visual identities of other Czech sports.
-During the design process, my colleagues and  I were looking for a representation of Czech tennis that would stand out on both the local and international scene.

 Czech sports were evolving.
-Their visual identities were changing, modernizing.
+Before, it was all shields, serifs, and sports logos stuck somewhere between 1995 and a government office.
+Now?
+Clean lines.
+Confident type.
+Bold colors.
+And lions — lots of lions.
+Just take a look:

+<img src="images/HS-tennis-why-rebranding.jpg" alt="drawing" width="900"/>

+<sub>Development of other Czech sports brands<sub>

 Czech tennis couldn’t stay behind.
-It needed a complete transformation.
 During the design process, my colleagues and I searched for a look that set Czech tennis apart.
+Looking for:

+>_Something bold._

+>_Something unmistakable._

-Something bold.
-Something unmistakable.
-It had to stand out—both at home and on the world stage.
+>_Something that stands out — both at home and on the world stage._

-<img src="images/HS-tennis-why-rebranding.jpg" alt="drawing" width="900"/>

-<sub>Development of other Czech sports brands<sub>

 ### Beyond the logo: A full-scale transformation
 #### Typography with the right spin